Skip to Main Content

 Do you provide sound teams for international co-productions?

 Yes.
-Our sound teams are experienced working with international productions filming in Japan.
-They're comfortable with varied workflows, international crew integration, and can communicate in English as well as Japanese.
+Our sound teams are skilled at working with global shoots that film in Japan.
+They adapt to different workflows, blend smoothly with global crews, and speak English as well as Japanese.

 Productions in Japan that need this often pair it with Boom Operators, Wireless Audio Systems, and Location Sound Services for full coverage.
 Most projects also draw on Sound & Audio and Lighting & Grip.